sparkflows/sparkflows-docs/docs/authentication/sso/saml-okta-configurations.rst

-Fire Insights SAML okta Configuration
+Fire Insights SAML Okta Configuration
 ====================

-Fire Insights can be Configured with SAML 2.0 okta as below.
+Fire Insights can be configured with SAML 2.0 Okta as below.

 Go to folder ``conf/okta.saml.properties`` file: